-In case any readers were wondering, constructing a 62,000 square foot mansion and all these amenities wasn’t cheap, costing around US$110 million: the property as a whole was valued at around $249 million on completion.
+In case any readers were wondering, constructing a 62,000-square-foot mansion and all these amenities wasn’t cheap, costing around US$110 million: the property as a whole was valued at around $249 million on completion.
 According to the Financial Times, it would be listed for around $500 million today.

-Fortunately, Rennert has deep pockets.
-With an estimated worth of US$4 billion, he could easily have afforded to pay for the project from his own pocket.
-However, he was recently in court defending the funding of his Sagaponack estate.
-Representatives of a now-defunct mining business he used to own claimed he looted the company to realize his vision.
 In February 2018, Rennert was ordered to pay at least US$118 million in damages.
 It seems then that the sheer level of luxury available in Fair Field is matched only by the controversy behind its creation.
-We’re here to walk you through this giant limestone Italian renaissance home and its surrounding estate.
+We’re here to walk you through this giant limestone Italian Renaissance home and its surrounding estate.
 Our thanks go out to our friend Jeff Cully at EEFAS for supplying the gorgeous aerial photos and video footage of the property.

-Do You Love Wearing Perfume??
+Wearing Perfume??
 Discover The Best London Perfume Brands and Luxury Cosmetics

 Who lives in a house like this?